TykTechnologies/tyk-charts/tyk-oss/README.md

 *Control Port*

 Set `tyk-gateway.gateway.control.enabled` to true will allow you to run the [Gateway API](https://tyk.io/docs/tyk-gateway-api/) on a separate port and protect it behind a firewall if needed.
-You can expose if over ingress if needed.
+You can expose it over ingress if needed.
 Set `tyk-gateway.gateway.control.ingress.enabled` to true to make it possible.
 The ingress configuration is similar to main tyk ingress mentioned above.
 If needed you can specify a different host name to use.
+You also may want to specify whitelist IPs as annotation dependent on your ingress type.

 #### Mounting APIs, Policies, and Middlewares